-Black tea is a variety of tea that is more oxidized than the oolong, green, and white varieties.
-This gives them their stronger flavors and higher caffeine content.
+Black teas are more oxidized than oolong teas, green teas, and white tea varieties.
+This gives black tea it's stronger flavor and higher caffeine content.

 Bracing.
 Bold.
 Hearty.
 These are some of the words often used to describe black tea.
 However, black teas are far more diverse in flavor and type than many realize.
 Their character differs depending upon where they are grown, how they are processed, and the ways in which they are brewed.